-- a.
-A matter personal to a member of staff that is being considered by a meeting of the staffing committee is subject to standing order 11. - b.
-Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chairman of the Parish Council or, if he is not available, the vice-chairman (if there is one) of absence occasioned by illness or other reason. - c.
-The Staffing Committee shall conduct a review of the performance and annual appraisal of the work of the member of the Clerk.
-The reviews and appraisal shall be reported in writing - d.
-Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chairman of the Parish Council or in his absence, the vice-chairman in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Staffing Committee in accordance with policy. - e.
-Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Clerk or Groundsmen relates to the chairman or vice-chairman of the Parish Council this shall be communicated to another member of the Staffing Committee, which shall be reported back and progressed by resolution of the Parish Council. - f.
-Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g.
-In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+- a A matter personal to a member of staff that is being considered by a meeting of the Staffing Committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chair of the Parish Council or, if they are not available, the vice-chair (if there is one) of the absence occasioned by illness or other reason. - c The Chair of the Staffing Committee shall conduct a review of the performance and annual appraisal of the work of the Clerk.
+The reviews and appraisal shall be reported in writing. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chair of the Council or in their absence, the vice-chair of Council in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Staffing Committee in accordance with policy. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Clerk, Deputy Clerk or Groundsmen relates to the chair or vice-chair of the Council, this shall be communicated to another member of the Staffing Committee, which shall be reported back and progressed by resolution of the Council. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).